QubesOS/qubes-doc/user/troubleshooting/installation-troubleshooting.rst

       noexitboot=1 modprobe.blacklist=nouveau rd.driver.blacklist=nouveau --- intitrd.img

-For more information, look at the `Nvidia Troubleshooting guide <https://forum.qubes-os.org/t/19021#disabling-nouveau>`__.
+For more information, look at the :topic:`Nvidia Troubleshooting guide <19021#disabling-nouveau>`.

 Installation freezes at "Setting up Networking"
 -----------------------------------------------

-If you are facing this problem on an Apple computer, check out the `Macbook Troubleshooting guide <https://forum.qubes-os.org/t/19020>`__.
+If you are facing this problem on an Apple computer, check out the :topic:`Macbook Troubleshooting guide <19020>`.

 If you are installing Qubes 4.0 on an external storage device, you may have forgotten to disable ``sys-usb`` during the :ref:`initial setup <user/downloading-installing-upgrading/installation-guide:initial setup>`, which is generally required for that setup to work.